coline-carle/battleaxe/README.md

 ````

 ## binaries

-battleaxe come with few executables for querying battlenet API

-Here are their kind names:

 - battleaxe (All games endpoints)
 - wowaxe (World of Warcraft enpoint)
 - scaxe (Starcraft 2 endpoint)
 - daxe (Diablo 3 endpoint)

-Be gentle with them, I crafted them with love.

 ## Usage

 ```